signavio/tech-blog/_posts/2017-02-08-dealing-with-client-legacy.md

 Hey there!
 I'm Phil and I'm the Product Manager for Signavio Workflow.
 To boost my credebility I'd like to mention that I started out as a frontend developer and still add my 2 cents in the Wolf Pack.
-As a Product Manager I want my product to be top-notch with and up-to-date stack so that:
+As a Product Manager I want my product to be top-notch with an up-to-date stack so that:

 - Developers are happy
 - We can deliver the best quality possible to our customers

-However it turns out that constantily delivering new features and improvements can conflict with refactorings when they are approached in the wrong way.
+However, it turns out that constantily delivering new features and improvements can conflict with refactorings when they are approached in the wrong way.
-The most commons problem we face is that refactorings become too large, thus take up many resources and block feature development for a longer period of time.
+The most common problem we face is that refactorings become too large, thus take up many resources and block feature development for a longer period of time.
 Obviously this is a no-go from my point of view.
 In this blog post I want to show you how we deal with constant change and the legacy code it produces.

-# What is legacy?
+# What is legacy code?

 Over time I've come to the realisation that different people have a different understanding what _legacy code_ actually means.
 In general I think legacy code is not inherently bad but just something that is part of every code base that lives long enough (read: longer than a month).